bcgov/developer.connect/web/site/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
-- **Explain why this enhancement would be useful** to most SBC API Gateway users.
+- **Explain why this enhancement would be useful** to most SBC Developer Site users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 <!-- TODO
 ### Your First Code Contribution